Abrogans Codex

 Abrogans Codex – Zollikofer AG – Cod.
 911 – Stiftsarchiv St. Gallen (St. Gallen, Switzerland)

-The oldest surviving book in the German language, named after its first entry: a valuable glossary with around 3,700 words and more than 14,600 examples and idioms in Old High German
+The oldest surviving book in the German language, named after its first entry: an immeasurably valuable glossary with around 3,700 words and more than 14,600 examples and idioms in Old High German

 1. The work is named after the first entry found in it: abrogans = dheomodi (modest, humble)